Tensions in St. Louis: How did we get here?

 In his ruling on Friday, St. Louis Circuit Judge Timothy Wilson said the prosecution failed to prove that Stockley did not act in self-defense.

-"This court ... is simply not firmly convinced of the defendant's guilt," Wilson wrote in his 30-page decision.
+"This court... is simply not firmly convinced of the defendant's guilt," Wilson wrote in his 30-page decision.

 After the verdict, St. Louis Circuit Attorney Kimberly Gardner said she was "disappointed" by the decision.